-The graph shows the percent of samples from WY17 that exceeded the Statistical Threshold Value criteria.
-Up to 10% of samples can exceed this value.
-These guiding values are from EPA's 2012 Recreational Water Quality Criteria.
+The following graph shows the percent of samples from Water Year 2018 (WY18) that exceeded the Statistical Threshold Value criteria.
+Ideally no more than 10% of samples exceed this value.
+This guiding value is from EPA's 2012 Recreational Water Quality Criteria.